-a sum equivalent to any SDLT or other tax payable by the CMO (if any) as a result of registering the transfer/s at HM Land Registry and the sum of £1500.00 (one thousand five hundred pounds) Index Linked in respect legal fees incurred by the CMO in accepting the transfer/s has been paid to the Council;

 and either

-the Facilities have been transferred to the CMO by way of a transfer in a form acceptable to the CMO;
+the Facilities have been transferred to the CMO by way of the grant of a lease in the Facilities for a term of 21 years at a peppercorn ground rent and which (a) shall not secure any service charge in relation to the premises (b) shall be unencumbered (except for any easements or other rights to lay maintain enter report divert renew replace connect to and use any new or existing and proposed service media) and subject always to the provisions of this Deed and any conditions of the Planning Permission that apply to the land and (c) shall confer all legal rights and easements over neighbouring and adjacent land that are reasonably necessary and appropriate to enable the demised land to be used for its intended uses and purposes.
+The form of the said lease to be acceptable to the CMO (their approval of the form not to be unreasonably withheld);

 or

-the Owners have served the CMO with an engrossed transfer/s (as appropriate) of the land on which the Facilities are located in counterparts incorporating the Transfer Terms and in a form previously approved by the CMO or (in the event that the CMO has still not approved the same within 6 weeks of the relevant Owner having deduced title to the CMO and served them with a form of transfer ) in a form previously approved by the Council that is executed by the owner/s (as appropriate) of the relevant land with appropriate authority from them for the CMO to execute and complete the transfer/s together with any documentation that may be necessary for the CMO to register such transfers at HM Land Registry together with the health and safety file, any operating and maintenance manuals and maintenance schedules and all guarantees, warranties (including any collateral warranties which the CMO may reasonably require) and as built drawings
+the Owners have served the CMO with an engrossed lease/s (as appropriate) as aforesaid of the land on which the Facilities are located in in a form previously approved by the CMO or (in the event that the CMO has still not approved the same within 6 weeks of the relevant Owner having deduced title to the CMO and served them with a form of lease ) in a form previously approved by the Council where the Council’s approval of the form of lease proposed by the Owners is not to be unreasonably withheld that is executed by the owner/s (as appropriate) of the relevant land with appropriate authority from them for the CMO to execute and complete the lease/s together with any documentation that may be necessary for the CMO to register such leases at HM Land Registry together with the health and safety file, any operating and maintenance manuals and maintenance schedules and all guarantees, warranties (including any collateral warranties which the CMO may reasonably require) and as built drawings

-To repair within 3 months of being notified by the CMO (unless the CMO agrees otherwise) any Defects (including of a cosmetic nature) which occur within (for grass surfaced parts of the Facilities) 3 years or (for everything else) 12 months of the property being transferred to the CMO and any Defects (including of a cosmetic nature) that occur prior to the property being transferred to the CMO that do not prevent its occupation and/or use by the CMO and/or the public (as appropriate) for the purposes for which the facility it is intended to fulfil PROVIDED ALWAYS THAT

-where the remedy of the defects relates to planting or repairs to grass pitches, courts or greens and this can only be carried out during a particular planting season then, if later, the repair shall be carried out by the end of the next available planting season

-in the event of a dispute as to the extent or existence or otherwise of a Defect or the nature and extent of the works required to remedy the same, if later, the repairs shall be carried out within 1 month of the determination of the said dispute save where paragraph 1.4.1 applies

-To construct and provide the Facilities in accordance with the requirements of paragraph 1.3.1 of this Schedule prior to the Occupation of more than 1400 Dwellings.
+To construct and provide the Facilities in accordance with the requirements of paragraph 1.3.1 of this Schedule prior to the Occupation of more than 3500 Dwellings.

-The Paying Owners covenant with the Council to pay to the Council within 14 days of submitting to the Council the draft of any transfer which it seeks approval of under paragraph 1.3.6 £1000.00 (one thousand pounds) Index Linked as a contribution towards the Council’s legal costs in considering the draft.

-The Council covenants with the Owners as follows:-

-to pay any sum received by it pursuant to paragraph 1.3.4 above to the CMO within 20 Working Days of receiving it; and

-following approval of the design brief and specification under paragraph 1.1, to notify the director appointed to the CMO by the Council of the approval and the reasons for it
+The Council covenants with the Owners following approval of the design brief and specification under paragraph 1.1, to notify the director appointed to the CMO by the Council of the approval and the reasons for it.